CodingLawyersClub/todo-instructions/README.md

 ## Create Page Structure

 First Sign Up.
 It doesn't matter what username or password you use.
-You'll need to be logged in.
+Because we used `auth.required` on our endpoints, you'll need to be logged in to interact with them.

 Create a folder under components named “Create”

-Create a file inside of “Create” folder named “index.js” This file becomes the default when ‘components/Create’ is imported First, we import React.
-This pulls in the react library and is essential for creating our page:
+Create a file inside of “Create” folder named “index.js” This file becomes the default when ‘components/Create’ is imported

+First, we'll import `React`.
+This pulls in the `React` library and is essential for creating our page.
+On the top, write:

 ```
 React, { Component } from 'react';
 ```

-Next we define a class named `CreatePage`:
+Next we'll define a class named `CreatePage`:

 ```
 export default class CreatePage extends Component {